iterative/dvc.org/content/docs/use-cases/fast-data-storage-layer.md

 is a simple way to improve resource utilization (quick transfers, central storage, GPU access, etc.).
 Everyone can still work in a separate
 <abbr>workspace</abbr> (e.g. in their user home folders).

-> ⚠️ It's not recommended to share a single workspace among users, as it may
-> produce file permission issues.

 ![](/img/shared-server.png) _Data storage shared by DVC projects_